 - If you ask for a phone number, it also makes it easy to remind people about the pickup and find out what's happening if they are late.

-How do I mark my Offer post and/or items as gifted?
+How do I mark my Offer as gifted?

 Go to the Your Posts page and click on the Offer post that contains the item(s) that you want to mark as gifted.
 Click the button or link labelled "Mark as Gifted" that is below the post title.
 This will remove your old Offer post from the group listings.

 How do I mark my Request as received?